 Fortunately the interior wasn’t too bad in terms of dirt and rust.
 When I took up the floor and walls it became clear that the previous owner had a black dog!
 The hardest part of the whole thing was cleaning out all the dog hair (which I still keeping finding).
 I bought a cheapo cordless wet/dry car vacuum that really helps keep up with messes.
 Luckily the rust wasn’t bad and largely superficial.

-Note: I bought all of my sound deadening and insulation from the Sound Deadening Shop.
+You can order Dodo Mat bundles for small vans containing all the materials you need via their online shop (about £140).
 Highly recommended – great products and really great customer support if you have any questions.
 I certainly had a few – largely around vapour barriers and condensation – they came back to me with loads of detail which made me feel much more confident in what I was doing.

 Phase 3: Flooring